rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 the user can see all of the methods available for the type, but with traits they have to look at the trait documentation in order to see the methods.

+Lastly, because traits are monomorphized in Rust, if users aren't careful they can create a lot of bloat from monomorphized functions/methods.

+However, this is true with *all* Rust code (traits are *extremely* common in Rust!), and there are many ways to avoid the cost of monomorphization.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives